iomete/iom-docs/docs/community-deployment/aws/install.md

 :::info
-This mysql database is for testing purpose only. **It is not recommended to use it in production**.
+This postgresql database is for testing purpose only. **It is not recommended to use it in production**.
 For production, please use your own database that is optimized for production use.
 :::

 Add `bitnami` helm repo if you haven't done so.